G.I. Joe: The Rise of Cobra: Plot

-After Snake Eyes takes out one missile, Ripcord destroys the remaining two by using a stolen M.A.R.S. prototype Night Raven jet, while Scarlett, Breaker, and Snake Eyes infiltrate the base.
-Snake Eyes duels and defeats Storm Shadow.
+Snake Eyes takes out one missile and Ripcord destroys the remaining two.
+Snake Eyes duels and defeats Storm Shadow, his childhood nemesis.
 Duke learns that the Doctor is actually Rex Lewis, Ana's brother, believed to have been killed by a mistimed airstrike during a mission led by Duke.
-Rex had encountered Dr. Mindbender in the bunker and was marveled by the nanomite technology, but was caught in the bombing, which disfigured him.
-After freeing Duke, the Baroness is subdued, as the Doctor reveals he has implanted her with nanomites, which has put her under his control.
-Attempting to kill Duke using a flamethrower, McCullen ends up being burned when Duke shoots the weapon and causes it to explode, so Rex and McCullen flee to an escape vessel.
-Duke and the Baroness pursue him while the Joes fall back after Rex activates the base's self-destruct sequence, which involves 'blowing the ice cap' to create blocks of ice which then nearly crush the Joes.
+Duke's guilt over Rex's death caused his breakup with Ana.
+Rex had encountered Dr. Mindbender and was fascinated by the nanomite technology, but was caught in the bombing, which disfigured him.
+Rex had implanted his sister with nanomites, putting her under his control as The Baroness.
+Attempting to kill Duke, McCullen ends up burned, and Rex and McCullen flee to an escape vessel.
+The Joes fall back after Rex activates the base's self-destruct sequence, causing the ice cap to explode.

-Rex assumes the identity of the Commander, having healed McCullen's burned face with nanomites, transforming his skin into a silver-like substance and naming him "Destro", which places McCullen under the Commander's control.
-They are captured by G.I.
-Joe soon after.
-On the supercarrier USS Flagg, the Baroness is placed in protective custody until they can remove the nanomites from her body.
-Meanwhile, Zartan, having had his physical appearance altered by nanomites, infiltrates the White House during the missile crisis and assumes the identity of the President of the United States, thus completing a part of McCullen's plan to rule the world.
+Rex assumes the identity of the Commander, having healed McCullen's burned face with nanomites, which places McCullen under Rex's control.
+They are captured by the Joes.
+On the supercarrier USS Flagg, the Baroness is placed in custody until they can remove the nanomites from her body.
+Meanwhile, Zartan, having had his physical appearance altered by nanomites, infiltrates the White House and assumes the identity of the President of the United States, thus completing part of McCullen's plan to rule the world.